-* * This price includes filing fees and court costs.
+* This price does not include the processing fee, which is $50.
 In some instances a report from the Department of Public Safety may needed, which may require you to be fingerprinted and to pay an additional approximate $25.

 ** ** 50% money-back guarantee does not include court costs or filing fees.
-However, if your case was previously denied within the past 2 years, then there is no money back guarantee.
+Furthermore, if your case was previously denied within the past 2 years, then there is no money back guarantee.

 |Benefits||RecordGone.com||Typical Attorney Site|